 In May 2006 the Gulf Coast Strategic Alliance, a Texas based lobbying group, announced a proposal to create a highway to link military bases in Texas to a port on the Atlantic coast, dubbed the "Gulf Coast Strategic Highway."
 The number they suggest for this highway is Interstate 14 and the port they chose to end the route at is Wilmington.
 An Interstate 14 corridor has previously been written into law (along with another corridor named Interstate 3) to run between Natchez.
 Mississippi and Augusta, Georgia based on a proposal originally endorsed by Republican Representative Max Burns from Georgia in 2004 (for more on the original Interstate 14 and 3 proposals see this I-14 article).
 Then Texas Senator Kay Bailey Hutchinson was to introduce a bill in the Senate in the next few months to garner funds for the corridor.1 Though apparently NC senators have been apprised, there has been no comment by NCDOT on this proposal which, would apparently use some of the same corridors currently planned for I-74 and proposed for I-20 (or perhaps I-30, see below).

-A report issued through the Gaston County Chamber of Commerce examining ways to improve the local economy in July 2003 suggested, as part of its recommendations to improve the Cleveland County infrastructure that US 74 between I-26 and I-85 be designated a 3di interstate (an I-x26 or I-x85, the I-226 number is my own idea) once the US 74 bypass of Shelby has been completed.
+A report issued through the Gaston County Chamber of Commerce examining ways to improve the local economy in July 2003 suggested, as part of its recommendations to improve the Cleveland County infrastructure that US 74 between I-26 and I-85 be designated a 3di interstate (an I-x26 or I-x85, the I-226 number is my own idea, since there is a NC 226, perhaps I-426 would work better) once the US 74 bypass of Shelby has been completed.
 NCDOT has since committed to upgrading US 74 to interstate standards.
-Work started in July 2013 on the first of three projects to complete the US 74 Shelby Bypass and is due to be completed in March 2017.2 The preliminary list of projects to be considered for the 2018-2027 State TIP includes money for the remaining two projects plus for a project to upgrade US 74 from I-26 to Mooresboro to Interstate Standards.3
+Work started in July 2013 on the first of three projects to complete the US 74 Shelby Bypass were finished in September 2016, the remaining 2 segments completion is to be determined.2 The list of projects to be considered for the 2018-2027 State TIP included money for the remaining two projects plus for a project to upgrade US 74 from I-26 to Mooresboro to Interstate Standards.3

 NCDOT in July 2005, at the urging of Andy Koeppel, a member of the Cape Fear Transportation Authority, said it would look into the suggestion that US 74 between I-26 and Wilmington be upgraded to an Interstate and designated Interstate 30.
 Koeppel, a commercial real estate agent, thinks that an interstate highway would improve commerce between Charlotte and Wilmington and be part of an important east-west national highway.
 I-30 would need to be routed along I-40 from its current end in Little Rock AR to I-26 in NC.
 I-30 would then follow current US 74 to Wilmington except around Charlotte where it would use I-485.4 There has been no word since 2005 on whether NCDOT saw any merit in this idea.